Fear, desire & other motivators

-Targeting the emotional Achilles heel
+Targeting their emotional Achilles heel

-Emotion: fear, vanity, loss of control, Desire: self-confidence, good looks
+Identify the emotion or desire your customer is feeling in this moment of discomfort, e.g: Emotion: fear, vanity, loss of control, Desire: self-confidence, good looks.

 Invalidate all other solutions